AnyChart/docs.anychart.com/Basic_Charts_Types/Vertical_Charts.md

 <a name='onthefly'></a>
 ## Changing the Orientation On-The-Fly

-You can change the orientation of the series on-the-fly (after creating them) by calling the {api:anychart.xxx}isVertical(){api} method and setting its parameter to either 'true' or 'false'.
+You can change the orientation of series on-the-fly (after creating them) by calling the {api:anychart.xxx}isVertical(){api} method and setting its parameter to either 'true' or 'false'.
 Please, keep in mind that it affects only the series, not the axes.

-In the following sample, this method is used to draw a horizontal and a vertical series on the same chart:
+In the following sample, this method is used to draw a horizontal (Column) and a vertical (Bar) series on the same chart:

 ```
 // set the chart type